Uzumakichiha-md/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the group owner to school for the file hello
+Script that changes the owner to vincent and the group owner to staff for all the files and directories to the working directory